 Join us and start seeing the world in a different light.

-The Centre for Healthcare Resilience and Implementation Science (CHRIS) is seeking an exceptional Research Fellow, or Post-Doctoral Research Fellow, to conduct collaborative research and coordinate studies across a complex mix of projects.
+The Centre for Healthcare Resilience and Implementation Science (CHRIS) is seeking an exceptional Research Fellow, to oversee and manage a complex research study while also conducting collaborative research and coordinating studies across a mix of projects.

-This position will focus predominantly on research using qualitative methods and will work in the newly-established Centre for Research Excellence in Implementation Science in Oncology, funded by the National Health and Medical Research Council.
+This position will focus predominantly on research using qualitative methods and will work in the newly-established Centre for Research Excellence in Implementation Science in Oncology, funded by the National Health and Medical Research Council for five years.

-To be considered for this position applicants are asked to provide a cover letter and attach as a separate document which details:
+To be considered for this position, applicants are asked to provide a cover letter and attach a detailed response to the selection criteria, in a separate document.

 - A PhD in a relevant discipline